Heroes of 2020: All Gas No Brakes

 Enabled by social media, conspiracists, white supremacists, and general hoax types have garnered more exposure—more “sunlight”—and their hate and ignorance has only gone viral and grown.
 What has slowed down toxic provocateurs like Alex Jones, Milp Yiannopoulos, Baked Alaska, and many others has been their removal from social media.
 That is a better disinfectant.

 It turns out giving hateful rhetoric airtime and a platform doesn’t repulse everyone.
 In many, cases it actually appeals to them.
 At scale, sunlight isn’t very helpful.
-But when administered by consummate deadpanner and budding gonzo journalist Andrew Callaghan, it’s not only effective—its very entertaining.
+But when administered by consummate deadpanner and budding gonzo journalist Andrew Callaghan, it’s not only effective—it’s very entertaining.

 Callaghan created All Gas No Brakes, his YouTube channel, in 2019.
 Since then he’s been crossing the country in RV stuffed with friends, documenting the outermost threads that make up America’s extensive tapestry of subcultures.
 In the past year or so, they’ve made it to FurFest, the Adult Video News Awards, and Talladega Superspeedway.
 As coronavirus ravaged the U.S. he didn’t slow down, throwing on a mask to get uncomfortably close to the bizarre underbelly of Americana.